jameswquinn/production_preact/README.md

 ### Production Build
 ### File Structure
 ### Addition Notes

+- This project uses Webpack for bundling assets and configuring development/production builds.
+- ESLint is configured to ensure code quality and consistency.
+- PostCSS with Autoprefixer is used for styling.
+- Ensure Node.js and npm/yarn are up to date to avoid compatibility issues.
 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.
 ### Acknowledgments